ryanmend/INFO4190-Git-Exercise/README.md

-# Simple Array Statistical Analysis by Ryan Mendoza 100409153
+# Array Statistical Analysis by Ryan Mendoza 100409153

 This HTML program allows you to enter a comma-separated list of numbers and calculates basic statistical analysis on the array.